As Trump Tweets And Executive Orders Dominate Headlines, Market Valuations Are Stretched Even Further

 - Altria (NYSE:MO)

-- Harley Davidson (NYSE:HOG)
+- Harley-Davidson (NYSE:HOG)

 - Hershey Foods